 See this video of a BAE Systems employee using a Microsoft HoloLens with Vuforia Studio software to get step-by-step work instructions:

-Yet, these digital technologies are just a start to what’s possible as we all navigate the new normal, Heppelmann said.
-There are greater opportunities to digitize frontline work.
+Yet, these digital technologies are just a start to what’s possible as we all navigate the new normal.
+There are greater opportunities to digitize frontline work in the not-so-distant future.

 With spatial technologies, data streams from sensors, PLCs, and more are collected from the physical world, then monitored and analyzed in the digital world.
 This analysis produces valuable insights into what’s happening in the physical world – and with a better understand of how and why things happen, we can begin to predict what will happen, and adjust accordingly.